wineerteam/Ai_Powered_Phishing_URL_Detection_FutureScope_Ai_LImitationPermission/README.md

 cheek all permission and bloked cancle or Deny permission if it is malicious app or website don't give any permission

-Advantage of this app is each and every day update with help of Ai Automatically So MORE SECURED YOUR DIVICES
+Advantage of this app is each and every day update with help of Ai Automatically So MORE SECURED YOUR DIVICES This Project Is Practical Implications Of Multiple Research Paper Of Summary